menandmice/micetro_docs/guides/user-manual/using_cloud.rst

 Highlighting a cloud service in the object browser will show the cloud networks residing in that cloud service.

-Name:
+Name
   The name of the cloud network

-Cloud:
+Cloud
   The name of the Cloud service

-Region:
+Region
   The region where the cloud network is located at.

   .. note::
     This field is referred to as Location in Azure.

-Address blocks:
+Address blocks
-  The address blocks in the specific cloud network
+  The address blocks in the specific cloud network.

 .. image:: ../../images/viewing-cloud-service.png
   :width: 80%